B-UMMI/LMAS/README.md

 ## Overview

-The de novo assembly of raw sequence data is a key process when analysing data from shotgun metagenomic sequencing.
+The *de novo* assembly of raw sequence data is a key process when analysing data from shotgun metagenomic sequencing.
 It allows recovering draft genomes from a pool of mixed raw reads, yielding longer sequences that offer contextual information and afford a more complete picture of the microbial community.
 It also represents one of the greatest bottlenecks when obtaining trustworthy, reproducible results.

-LMAS is an automated workflow enabling the benchmarking of traditional and metagenomic prokaryotic de novo assembly software using defined mock communities.
+LMAS is an automated workflow enabling the benchmarking of traditional and metagenomic prokaryotic *de novo* assembly software using defined mock communities.
 The results are presented in an interactive HTML report where selected global and reference specific performance metrics can be explored.

 LMAS expects **tripled reference sequences**.
 Each reference should be provided in a single FASTA file where the linearized reference replicons are concatenated three times to ensure that contigs can fully align even with start-end overlap and regardless of their starting position relative to that of the reference.
-Read data, in **paired-end form*, reflecting the sequences inthe reference genomes, is required to be passed on for assembly and downstream quality assessment.
+Read data, in **paired-end form*, reflecting the sequences in the reference genomes, is required to be passed on for assembly and downstream quality assessment.

 The mock communities can be provided by the user to better reflect the samples of interest.
 New assemblers can be added with minimal changes to the pipeline, so that LMAS can be expanded as novel algorithms are developed.